AdelBoksmati/PDF-Creator-for-MEDIC/README.md

 2. Open the .sln file in the MEDIC5 directory and run the project in Visual Studio.
 3. The project should now be running on `http://localhost:3000/`

+## Document Assembly
+The Documents folder is where the document assembly happens.
+It is "Scaffolded" from the Models folder.
+This is where the backend takes the data from the frontend and creates a PDF document.

+## Object Validation
+The Controllers folder is where the object validation takes place.
+This is where the backend ensures that the data received from the frontend is valid and appropriate before creating the PDF document.
+Once the validation is complete, the PDF document is sent back to the frontend.